Martin Sellner’s Attempted Speech in Tegerfelden, Aargau: A Recap of the Controversial Event

 In principle, Fedpol can impose entry bans to protect internal or external security.
 Fedpol did not answer whether this happened in this case.
 This was not an issue with the Aargau cantonal police on Saturday.

 The background to the excitement surrounding Sellner is the publication of the research network Correctiv.
-At the beginning of January it became known that Sellner had spoken to entrepreneurs and members of the AfD and the CDU about “remigration” in Potsdam in November.
+At the beginning of January it became known that Sellner had spoken to entrepreneurs and members of the AfD and the CDU regarding “remigration” in Potsdam in November.

 The fact that the Austrian stages his entry as a show for his audience is part of his scam.
 He had already done so when he wanted to enter Germany.
 An entry ban for Sellner is currently being considered in Germany.
 There, too, it is not yet publicly known whether such a measure has actually been decreed.